-Cargotec needs to use natural resources to run its business, and CO2 emissions are generated in almost all parts of our value chain.
-We see these challenges as an opportunity to improve our own business and our entire industry - while capturing profitable growth.
+Cargotec’s business requires natural resources, and an environmental footprint is created in all steps of our value chain.
+But we see these challenges as an opportunity to improve our own business and the entire industry.

 Cargotec’s biggest environmental impacts are related to climate change and circularity.
 We also monitor, address and report on other environmental impacts and emissions.